NeowayLabs/docs-api/source/includes/_data.en.md

 Code | Description | Ticketed?
 ---- | ----------- | --------
-200 - OK | Sua requisição foi respondida com sucesso. | Yes
+200 - OK | Indicates that the request has succeeded. | Yes
 400 - Bad Request | Your request is invalid. | No
 401 - Unauthorized | Access token is missing or invalid. | No
 404 - Not Found | The specified document could not be found. | No